Edmund A. Sargus Jr.: Federal judicial service

 On December 22, 1995, Sargus was nominated by President Bill Clinton to a seat on the United States District Court for the Southern District of Ohio vacated by Carl Bernard Rubin.
 Sargus was confirmed by the United States Senate on July 22, 1996, and received his commission on August 1, 1996.
 The district includes 48 of Ohio's 88 counties.
 Notable matters which he has handled include several major Clean Air Act cases brought by the United States government and several states against Ohio utilities regarding emissions from coal-burning power plants.
 He served as Chief Judge from January 1, 2015 to September 16, 2019.

-Personal
+Personal life

-Judge Sargus resides in St. Clairsville and sits in Columbus, Ohio.
+Sargus resides in St. Clairsville and sits in Columbus, Ohio.
 His wife, Jennifer Sargus, was a Judge of the Belmont County Court of Common Pleas.
 The couple has two children, Edmund 3rd and Christopher.
 Sargus' father, Edmund A. Sargus, was an Ohio state senator and Probate and Juvenile Judge of Belmont County, Ohio.

-Since 2005, Judge Sargus has taught Trial Practice and a Seminar in Evidence in Trial Practice at the Ohio State University Moritz College of Law.
+Since 2005, Sargus has taught trial practice and a seminar in evidence in trial practice at the Ohio State University Moritz College of Law.